 Field Testing the Keen Durand Mid WP Hiking Boot

-The most strenuous test I put the Keen Durand Mid WP Hiking Boots through were during ice fishing outings in which the temperature was near zero degrees.
+The most strenuous test I put the Keen Durand Mid WP Hiking Boots through was during ice fishing outings in which the temperature was near zero degrees.
 The Keen Durand Mid WP Hiking Boots have a KEEN DRY waterproof membrane with a leather exterior that claims to eliminate water seepage into the boot.
 Although marked as waterproof, I was curious to see how the hiking boots would perform on excursions that would saturate most any type of footwear.
-During the days of fishing my feet were either submerged in water or on slush covered ice and the boots managed to keep my feet dry and warm and allowed me to focus on fishing.
+During the days of fishing, my feet were either submerged in water or on slush-covered ice and the boots managed to keep my feet dry and warm and allowed me to focus on fishing.

 Although not nearly as strenuous but equally as important to me is the wearability of the Keen Durand Mid WP Hiking boot.
 The Keen Durand Mid WP Hiking Boot is a heavy-weight boot that wears like a much like a lighter shoe due to the comfort and it’s relatively small overall size.
-I have spent a quite a few 8-hour-days wearing the Durand Hiking boot and never felt the need to take them off due to a lack of comfort.
+I have spent quite a few 8-hour-days wearing the Durand Hiking boot and never felt the need to take them off due to a lack of comfort.
 This hiking boot is great to wear around town and is easy to drive a car in.
-Bulky footwear, and particularly large boots, can be a pain to drive a car with manual transmission in, yet the small profile of boots make this task easy and safe.
+Bulky footwear and particularly large boots can be a pain to drive a car with a manual transmission in, yet the small profile of boots make this task easy and safe.
 For more info on the Durand Mid WP Hiking Boot and other Keen footwear, visit www.keenfootwear.com or www.amazon.com/keen.